 Sooner or later every man faces the trial of his life.
 This meditation is a metaphor for the inner journey, the inner struggle, the battle to find holiness and a new name.
 It’s another in my series of prayers and meditations for men.
-It will appear in my forthcoming book, Song of the Spiritual Traveler.

 When your time comes